lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 ---

-## Test forecast values VS actual values
+## Test forecast values VS test actual values
 ![](TEST_FORECASTandACTUAL.png)

 Mean Result shows that the predicted values did not really deviate from it's actual values, which means forecast are reliable